jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 ## **I'm not (yet) very good with my spoken English**

 English is not my native language.
 So for me, writing in English is easier than conversing using it, because when writing I have lots of time to think on what to write.
-When conversing using English I need to respond quickly and there is very little time to think.
+When conversing using English I need to respond quickly and there is very little time to think. :smile: